MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ### TTD Events Type Object

 **Type** - The type of event.
-For example *ModuleLoaded* indicates that code module loaded.
+For example, *ModuleLoaded* indicates that code module loaded.
 Contains:
 *Length* - Property which returns the length of the string, for example 0xc.

 ### TTD Events Type Methods